pantheon-systems/documentation/source/content/drush.md

 ### Reading the Pantheon Environment from Drush

-Since Drush does not run via the web server, reliance on the `$_SERVER` superglobal is problematic as some of the contents of that array will be missing, `['PANTHEON_ENVIRONMENT']` in particular.
+Since Drush does not run using the web server, reliance on the `$_SERVER` superglobal is problematic as some of the contents of that array will be missing, `['PANTHEON_ENVIRONMENT']` in particular.
 Drush commands and policy files should instead reference `$_ENV` when reading Pantheon environment information.
-For more information, please see our documentation on [using the `$_SERVER` superglobal in custom code](/read-environment-config/#using-_server).
+For more information, refer to our documentation on [using the `$_SERVER` superglobal in custom code](/read-environment-config/#using-_server).

 ### Terminus Drush Silent Failure